MikeyHack3712/Primorpho_Railway/replit.md

   * Changed "FULLY BOOKED" to "RESERVED" and "AVAILABLE" to "OPEN" for professional presentation
   * Removed all scarcity pressure tactics in favor of quality partnership positioning
   * Website now appeals to wealthy clients seeking strategic partnerships rather than those motivated by FOMO
+  * Enhanced home page messaging to emphasize autonomous business value: "Your website becomes your best salesperson - working 24/7 to tell your story, showcase your expertise, and convert visitors into customers" with automated credibility, always-on sales, and hands-free growth positioning
 ```

 ## User Preferences